somebloke1/chroma_mcp_server/docs/README.md

 - **Bidirectional Linking:** Creates navigable connections between chat discussions and code changes, allowing tracing of feature evolution.
 - **Automated Chat Logging:** IDE rules (like `auto_log_chat` for Cursor) facilitate automatic summarization and logging of AI chat interactions into a separate Chroma collection.
 - **Working Memory Tools:** Specialized MCP commands for capturing and retrieving structured thoughts and development context.
+- **Automated Test-Driven Learning:** Captures test failures and successes, links them to code changes and discussions, and automatically promotes validated learning.

 This enables AI models to: